GreenFrogMCBE/GreenFrogMCBE/README.md

 If you have one feel free to open an issue

-* Example plugin: https://github.com/andriycraft/GreenFrogMCBE/tree/plugins/docs/exampleplugin/exampleplugin.js | Description: This is a plugin is used just to test our API.
-You can use this an scaffolding for your plugin | Author: AndriyCraft
+* Example plugin: https://github.com/andriycraft/GreenFrogMCBE/tree/plugins/docs/exampleplugin/ | Description: This is a plugin is used just to test our API.
+You can use this an scaffolding for your plugin | Author: GreenFrogMCBE
+* DonationReminder: https://github.com/andriycraft/GreenFrogMCBEdonations/blob/main/DonationPlugin.js | Description: TA plugin that adds that annoying donation message.
+Installed by default | Author: GreenFrogMCBE

 ## Plugin listing rules